A local context layer for your files, browser history, chats, and email — searchable, user-owned, MCP-served.

 Single-process CLI with optional MCP server.
 SQLite database.
 No containers, no cloud, no accounts.

 Sources are scanned into SQLite with bidirectional links connecting local files to remote backups via content hash matching.
 Embeddings are generated at ingest time for semantic search.
-The MCP server exposes indexed data with two-layer access control (visibility + permissions) — you decide what agents can see.
+The MCP server exposes indexed data with two-layer access control (visibility + access) — you decide what agents can see.

 Documentation